 - Apps and services: Most tablets come with default apps and services.
 Check what apps come pre-installed and if they are appropriate for children.
 If the tablet is likely to have something inappropriate, then you have to clean it up before letting the child use it.

 - Accessories and protection: Children may not always have a strong grip when holding something delicate.
-Prefer a tablet that ships with a free case or a bumper for protection.
+Prefer a tablet that ships with a free kid-friendly case or a bumper for protection.
 A limited replacement warranty and damage insurance are also useful.

 Tips For Tablet Usage In Children

 - Screen time: Children above two years of age should not have more than two hours of screen time each day (no screen time is suggested below this age) (1).
 The American Academy of Pediatrics recommends that parents only allow an hour of screen time for their child (2).
 It is hard to convince children, especially teenagers, to use the tablet for no more than a couple of hours.
 However, you can set some ground rules before giving the tablet to the child.
 Spreading the time across the day is an excellent way to prevent the tablet use all in one go.

-- Avoid tablet use in bedroom: Set a designated place where the child can use the tablet, while in a seated position.
+- Avoid tablet use in the bedroom: Set a designated place where the child can use the tablet, while in a seated position.
 It is ideal to avoid tablet use in the bedroom since it may interfere with sleep.
 Media consumption is best avoided one hour before bedtime (3).
 Other good practices are taking a break by looking away from the screen every 20 minutes.